csajis/Software-LichanTools/README.md

 # LichanTools
-Software LichanTools, which manages the loan of tools from an Industrial School.
+Desktop application that manages the loan of tools from an Industrial School.

 Implemented in Java 8.12, with database MySQL 5.7.